PennLINC/PennLINC.github.io/docs/DataWorkflows/DataSharing.md

 - Make a directory formatted as follows: `LastName_ProjectName_Year` and work inside the directory if you are using an old project
 - Filter data by inclusion criteria

-#### For external data
-Example: Getting data via S3 links from MSI, uploading from personal laptop, etc. Note that private documentation on obtaining data from MSI is available to informatics team members, and they should also have the credentials required for this process.

-- Transfer ALL needed data to CUBIC.
-Make sure to work in a relevant project/ create a new one as needed
-- Make sure to transfer the data to a dropbox that the project user can later `scp` files out of, so that the project user has read-write access to the data
-- Make a directory formatted as follows: `LastName_ProjectName_Year` and work inside the directory if you are using an old project
-- Filter data by inclusion criteria

-Then proceed to work with the data.

 ### External collaborations
 The transfer method on what softwares our collaborators have access to.
 We often use Box, zipping data before uploading it (using `tar -czvf <ArchiveName>.tar.gz <PathToFile>"`)